We strongly recommend that international students apply no later than round 3.

 The timed writing assessment will allow you to demonstrate your writing, critical thinking and analytical ability.
 No advance preparation is required.
 You are allowed to take the assessment one time only.
 For technical assistance with the timed writing assessment, email firstname.lastname@example.org

 - Click the “Open Kira Assessment” button on the “Kira Assessment” tab in the application.
 Note: clicking this link will NOT require you to take the assessment immediately.
 You can register for the assessment and return at any time to complete it.

 - When the page opens, click the “Check In” button.

 - Complete the device set up and practice modules to prepare for your assessment.

 - Click the assessment module (final step) at the time you are ready to begin your assessment.

 - Once completed, your assessment becomes part of your application and will be reviewed by the admission committee in conjunction with other application materials.

 Timed Writing Assessment

 - Once you begin the assessment, you will be provided with the essay topic.
 You will have 30 minutes to compose and submit your response.
-Do not use citations or conduct research on the topic while writing your response.

 - As a general guideline, the essay should be structured with an introduction containing a thesis statement, a body containing your major points and a conclusion.